 This basic question has become one of my least favourite questions in the universe.
 I deplore it.
 There’s a whole YouTube video that completely illustrates why I abhor this question, so I know I’m not alone.
 When people ask me where I’m from, and they’re not satisfied when I say “LA,” I start to get really annoyed, because what they mean is “what is my ethnicity?”
 So, after I say “LA,” and they ask again, “No, where are you FROOMM?”
 I say, “Torrance.”
 Then they start thinking it’s funny, and keep pressing me, and I’m forced to tell them I arrived from my mother’s hoohaw one beautiful April morning in the Torrance Memorial Hospital, probably in a similar fashion that they came into the world.

 As I’ve thought about this more and more, I realized that this simple question can really rather be an intimate question.
 It’s natural when you’re getting acquainted with someone that you ask questions, including “Where are you from?”
 Or here in LA, where most folks seem to be transplants, you ask "where are you from" out of curiosity as to where the other person transplanted from, and the mid-westerners bond together, the southerners bond together, and yada-yada-yada.
 However, that’s not what I’m talking about here.
 What I’m talking about here is random strangers who stop me in the middle of the street to ask where I’m from, and when I finally tell them from where my parents originate—if we get that far, that is—they start spewing out ignorant statements that leave me equally offended and baffled.
 I don’t know whether to walk away and laugh, or storm off because I’m so offended by the person’s blunt ignorance.
+It's like a really bad pick-up line.

 I oft like to turn the question around on the other person, and sometimes it’s funny, especially when it’s another person of colour and they look at me like, “What do you mean where am I from?
 I’m from Amsterdam!”
 That has actually happened to me.
 At least he was able to give me good directions to what I was looking for, but otherwise he seemed baffled as to why I'd ask him where he is from.